Welcome to the Michèle Wilson wooden puzzles website!

 We are always happy to hear your suggestions of works, via our order forms, phone, our online contacts webpage or on our social media pages.

 Our adult puzzle collection is sold in ivory-coloured cardboard boxes, engraved with golden letters.
 On the top lid, you can find the complete work of art to help you when putting the puzzle together, and on the sides, a description of the artwork helps you learn its history and some information about the artist.
 Our ‘Museum’ collection is sold in solid, modern metal boxes.
 Our small, 30-piece puzzles are sold in pretty little see-through plastic cubes, called Cuzzles.
+Children puzzles are sold in an attractive, contemporary cardboard box.

-Our puzzles are made in France, in our workshop in Burgundy and our boutique-workshops in Paris
+Our puzzles are made in France, in our workshop in Burgundy and our boutique-workshops in Paris.
+The know-how of artisan puzzle makers has been passed down for many decades.

 These puzzles are three times more difficult than normal puzzles: each piece has a different shape so we cannot separate them in piles of similar types.
 The cut follows the depicted subject, and it is the artisan who cuts following the different colours and lines and who creates the puzzle’s difficulty, not a machine.
 The puzzles are unique, so the strategy to put each one of them together differs from puzzle to puzzle.